 PUBLIC INPUT NEEDED

 Transit is a vital part of the broader transportation network needed to accommodate growth and guide planning in Utah County.
 The study is building on the foundation of previous planning and is one of multiple efforts to enhance transportation and mobility in this area.
-The study will evaluate ridership, travel times, land use, economics and costs for a range of alternatives.
-Public and stakeholder input will be gathered throughout the process and will be a key component to shaping the study.
+The study has evaluated ridership, travel times, land use, economics and costs for a range of alternatives which has led to the development of a Preferred Alternative.
+Public and stakeholder input has been gathered throughout the process and has been a key component to shaping the study.

-The desired outcome of the study is the selection of a Preferred Alternative (transit alignment and mode) that can be advanced to a transit study process for further evaluation.
+The desired outcome of the study is the selection of a Preferred Alternative (transit alignment and mode) that can be advanced to further evaluation in environmental study and engineering.